cometbft/cometbft/docs/references/architecture/adr-x-intelligent-validator-peering.md

 This document proposes a way for validators to peer intelligently with each other, increasing the tendency for validators to be directly peered and thus for consensus messages to travel through the network of validators more quickly.
 We propose adding a reactor for validator p2p, similar to pex, but specifically for the purpose of getting validators peered with each other.

-Note that in this document we will refer to validators as any of the core nodes operated by validator entities in the network.
-They can be sentry nodes or any non-signing nodes, but should be on the hot-path for consensus messages (i.e. they must participate in the network in order for some consensus messages to be propagated).

 ## Alternative Approaches

 - One alternative for the reactor implementation is complete validator peering, where all validators are peered with all other validators.
 This is not chosen because it can become prohibitively expensive to a large number of peers, when the number of validators is large.